 We’re all familiar with silver wedding and golden wedding anniversaries.
 These were celebrated back in the days of the Holy Roman Empire and we still celebrate to this day with anniversary cards and presents and even parties for the big dates!

 Back in Roman times, husbands would crown their wives with a silver wreath on their 25th wedding anniversary and a gold wreath on their 50th.

-Most of us will also be familiar with the ruby and diamond wedding anniversaries also.
-But did you know that a modern tradition has evolved linking items or materials to almost every single wedding anniversary as themes for present-giving?
+Most of us in the UK will also be familiar with the ruby and diamond wedding anniversaries also.
+But did you know that a modern tradition has evolved linking items or materials to almost every single wedding anniversary milestone as themes for present-giving?

 They generally have a flower associated with them too.
 Apart from the gold and silver anniversaries, many of these, date back a long time; most, however, are 20th century innovations.
 Let’s look at each of these anniversaries in turn together with their associated symbols.

 Paper is the recognised first year anniversary symbol.
 Gift web sites tell us that this because the fibres that entwine to make paper are firmly bonded and that this symbolises the bond of marriage already in existence for one year.